ColinKennedy/ways/docs/plugin_basics.rst

 except for some_assigned_plugin, which will have an assignment of "different_assignment".

 mapping
 +++++++

-"mapping" is just a string that describes where this plugin should live.
-The complex example above treats its mapping like it's a filepath but mapping can be anything.
-For example, it's very common to have some plugins use "/" to show that a mapping is meant to be a filepath and "." to show that it's meant to be a database.
-For practical examples of what this looks like, see :doc:`common_patterns`.
+mapping is just a string that describes a plugin.
+The complex example above treats its mapping like it's a filepath but mapping doesn't have to be a file or folder.
+It can be anything.
+For example, mapping can be used to reference a database, too.

-Once you've moved on from Contexts and start using Asset objects, a Context's mapping is used to automatically find Context objects.
+When you begin to use Asset objects (:class:`ways.api.Asset`), the mapping becomes crucial for "auto-finding" Context (:class:`ways.api.Context`) objects.

 ::